fahadakhan96/StockX-AutoBidder/README.md

 # StockX-AutoBidder
 This is an auto-bidder that I built using Python &amp; Selenium for the website [StockX](https://stockx.com).

+**UPDATE:** This doesn't work anymore.
+The website UI has changed lot since I built this.

 ## Usage instructions
 1. Enter your StockX account email address.
 Make sure it’s correct.
 2. Enter your StockX account password.
 Make sure it’s correct.